-Springfield Remanufacturing Corporation (SRC) is well-known for High-Involvement Planning™ structure.
-Using this structure, all SRC divisions develop their strategic plans and come together as a collective organization—involving literally everyone in the company, from hourly employees to management, in the planning process.
+Springfield Remanufacturing Corporation (SRC) is well-known for its High-Involvement Planning™ structure.
+Using this structure, all SRC divisions develop their strategic plans and come together as a collective organization—involving everyone in the company, from hourly employees to management, in the planning process.

 While it might seem extensive, this process proves an integral component of our open-book management structure.
-Over the years, involving everyone at all levels of the company has also proven to repeatedly generate positive results.
+Over the years, educating, empowering, and engaging everyone at all levels in the business has repeatedly generated positive results.

-SRC uses four types of key planning that translate directly into our sustainable business success.
+SRC uses four types of planning that translate directly into our sustainable business success.
 Let’s dig deeper into each of these four key types of planning:

-It goes without saying that you must have a tangible financial plan for your business, but with the infinite number of ways you can develop yours, what do you do?
-When it comes to our financial planning, we’ve found the strongest results after following this handful of “musts”.
-The plan must:
+You must have a concrete financial plan for your business, but with the infinite number of ways you can develop yours, what do you do?
+When it comes to our financial planning, we’ve found the most substantial results after following this handful of “musts.”

 - Have buy-in from employees at all levels of the organization.

 - Be clearly communicated.

 - Be rooted in reality.

-- Be reviewed formally; progress must be tracked on an ongoing basis.
+- Be reviewed formally; you must track progress on an ongoing basis.

-In addition to having a strong financial outlook, your company also needs a clear strategic vision.
+In addition to having a solid financial outlook, your company also needs a clear strategic vision.
 (Again, you probably already know this—it isn’t rocket science!)
-We suggest doing a quick online search—you’ll find several great templates that will guide you in establishing your strategic vision.
+We suggest doing a quick online search—you’ll find several great templates to guide you in establishing your strategic vision.

 Our simple SRC guidelines to strategic planning are as follows: